mendaomn/master-thesis/src/ch1/ch1.md

  - metadata RDF
  - knowledge RDF
- - occurrencies RDF
+ - occurrences RDF

 The user can decide which one she wants to read through buttons.

-The RDF code is displayed in a searchable area: the user can search for a particular word, or tag, and go directly to that part of the code.
+The RDF code is displayed in a researchable area: the user can search for a particular word, or tag, and go directly to that part of the code.
 Tags in the code will allow collapsing and expanding actions, as in regular text editors.

 ##### Troubleshooting: Log {-}